 By: Nick Patterson

-It all started when both the IVY League officially cancelled both the men’s and women’s tournaments.
+It all started when both the Ivy Leagues officially cancelled both the men’s and women’s tournaments.
 Yale took Ivy League title for the men, and Princeton took the title for the women.

 The next cancellation came from Santa Clara County in California, where a ban was placed on all mass gatherings.
 This included the San Jose Sharks, the first professional team in the United States to have fan attendance affected by the Coronavirus.